Avizacherman/social-todo/readme.md

 - Rewrite models (particularly those that have multiple related nodes) so the data sent back is in a more practical format
 - Sanitize user data to remove password hashes
+- Prevent empty strings for tasks
+- Case sensitivity for tasks